 Dr. Smith’s pastoral/teaching ministry is committed to fulfilling the Great Commission of Matthew 28:18-20.
 He seeks to inspire, educate, and train the church in the process of disciple making because he believes true biblical discipleship will strengthen the church to grow in Christ-likeness and equip persons to serve effectively.
 His ultimate goal is to teach Christians to live loving and obedient lives in order to follow Jesus Christ by glorifying our great Father God through godly character and service.

-He is an author and wrote the book entitled, “Spiritual Disciplines and Christian Leadership: Are You a Kingdom Leader?”
-Xulon Press, and co-authored a chapter for the book entitled, “Ministry with Prisoners and Families: The Way Forward” Judson Press.
+He is the author of the book entitled, “Spiritual Disciplines and Christian Leadership: Are You a Kingdom Leader?”
+Xulon Press (2016), and co-authored a chapter for the book entitled, “Ministry with Prisoners and Families: The Way Forward” Judson Press (2011).
 His writings have also been published in “Dialogue” ABC magazine, “Baptist Informer” newspaper, and “Christian Educator” NBCUSA magazine.

 Dr. Smith has been guest lecturer at Southeastern Baptist Theological Seminary in Wake Forest, NC, Chicago Theological Seminary, Howard University Divinity School in Washington, DC, Shaw University Divinity School in Raleigh, NC and the Interdenominational Theological Center in Atlanta, Georgia.